-That means it’s easier to create minimalism, even if the location you’re photographing is generally cluttered.
+That means it’s easier to create minimalism, even if your photo’s location is generally cluttered.
 The trick is choosing an interesting enough panel.
 This is often about choosing a good focal point.

-Unlike the wide angle lens, you’ll be able to photograph your main subject from some distance away.
-A longer focal length combined with a large aperture will also allow you to blur out the background, and create bokeh.
+Unlike the wide-angle lens, you can photograph your main subject from some distance away.
+A longer focal length combined with a large aperture will allow you to blur out the background and create a bokeh.

 5. Try Minimalist Aerial Landscapes

 A great way to get a minimalist landscape is by photographing from above.
-Gone are the days you’d need to photograph from a plane window, or even hire a helicopter.
+Gone are the days you’d need to photograph from a plane window or hire a helicopter.

-Once again you’ll need to find a good location to use your drone.
-If the area you’re photographing from above has too many features, minimalism will be hard to achieve.
+Once again, you must find a good location to use your drone.
+If the area you photograph above has too many features, minimalism will be hard to achieve.

-Look for things like a road winding its way through a thick forest, where the tree canopy with provide texture and negative space.
+Look for details like a road winding through a thick forest, where the tree canopy provides texture and negative space.

-Coastal areas where the sea meets the land are also good hunting grounds for minimalist landscapes taken using a drone.
+Coastal areas where the sea meets the land are good hunting grounds for minimalist landscapes taken using drones.

-6. Pick a Striking Focus Point to Draw Viewer Attention
+6. Pick a Striking Focus Point to Draw the Viewer’s Attention

-Within your minimalist landscape photo, the focal point is going to be the key to the image.
+Within your minimalist landscape photo, the focal point will be the key to the image.
 That’s because you’ll likely remove all other elements from the image.
 That one main subject really needs to count.

-You’ll also need to find a main subject that’s remote, and doesn’t have things surrounding it.
-Remember you’re going to need to include quite a large area around the main subject.
+You’ll also need to find a main subject that’s remote and doesn’t have things surrounding it.
+Remember you’ll need to include quite a large area around the main subject.

-A few ideas for main focal points are as follows.
+A few ideas for the main focal points are as follows.

-- A lone tree – A classic in photography, and a great contender for the main subject in a minimalist landscape.
-You’ll need to find a tree that’s remote from other trees and ideally a mature well grown tree.
+- A Lone Tree: A classic in photography and a great contender for the main subject in a minimalist landscape.
+You’ll need to find a remote tree, apart from other trees—ideally, a mature well-grown tree.

-- A building – A church standing on its own, or perhaps a farmhouse or barn make for a good main subject.
+- A Building: A church standing on its own.
+Or perhaps a farmhouse or barn makes for a good main subject.

-- A jetty – For coastal photos, a jetty will provide a great leading line as you look out to the sea.
-This subject works well with a long exposure, to flatten out the water around it.
+- A Jetty: For coastal photos, a jetty will provide a great leading line as you look out to the sea.
+This subject works well with long exposure to flatten the water around it.

-7. Stick to Less Colours to Increase the Minimalist Feel of Your Images
+7. Stick to Fewer Colors to Increase the Minimalist Feel of Your Images

-In addition to removing extra objects and buildings from your frame, you can also look to reduce the number of colours.
-The reason why a high contrast black and white photo has a minimalist quality is precisely because of the lack of colours.
+In addition to removing extra objects and buildings from your frame, you can also reduce the number of colors.
+The reason why a high-contrast black-and-white photo has a minimalist quality is precisely because of the lack of colors.

-The craze around selective colours in photography was built around minimalism.
-A totally black and white landscape with a coloured focal point could work too.
+The craze around selective colors in photography was built around minimalism.
+A totally black-and-white landscape with a colored focal point could work too.

 8. Focus on Silhouettes for More Interesting Landscapes

 Silhouettes look great in photography.
-For your minimalist landscape photography they’ll work very well as the main subject.
+With minimalist landscape photography, they’ll work very well as the main subject.
 Whether you choose to silhouette a lone tree, people, or perhaps a building will depend on your scene.

-This will work especially well at sunset, where you’ll get all the nice colours from the sky.
-You are not restricted to sunset though, any time of day when you photograph against the light will work.
+This will work especially well at sunset when you get all the nice colors from the sky.
+But you are not restricted to sunset—any time of day when you photograph against the light works.

-The advantage of silhouettes is related to reducing the number of colours.
+The advantage of silhouettes is related to reducing the number of colors.
 These will always appear black in your frame.
-Added to this other foreground elements in your frame will likewise be black, adding further minimalism.
+Added to this, other foreground elements in your frame will likewise be black, adding further minimalism.